saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Now you are ready to install Arch Linux!

+#### Step 6c: Mounting the root partition and doing final BTRFS steps

+BTRFS comes with a few steps to set up the filesystem.

+We will start by mounting your newly made root partition.
+You can do this by typing ```mount /dev/nvme0n1p<Y> /mnt```.

 ### Step 7: Install Arch Linux (Finally, eh?)

 If you reached this far, you have a very strong willpower.
 I admire you, and I won't stop you.